MilicaStanojlovic/HallucinationDetection-1/README.md

 ## Results

 Trained on *War and Peace* (Tolstoy, Project Gutenberg) — 580k tokens, vocab 6,705, 3 epochs.
+The corpus is literary fiction (~580k tokens) — too small and too domain-specific for geographic or cultural analogies.
+The model correctly learns morphological and gender relations (man/woman, better/worse) but not encyclopedic knowledge, which requires Wikipedia-scale data.

 ### Nearest neighbours
 ```